How to move around Merida, public and private transport

 When arriving to a new city, the first thing you face while figuring out how everything works where you are, is understanding how to get to your first stop, usually your airbnb, hotel or accommodation site.
 Even if this is easily solvable, the dilemma doesn’t end there… you’ll still be challenged when heading to a restaurant, a tour, bus stations, museums, airport...

-Of course, needless to say there is no worldwide standard, not even national nor city-wide, about how to plan and organize a city.
-Each place showcases its history and (unplanned) growth, leaving you first-comer in the middle of a street, with a map in a best-case scenario, and without knowing if you are pointing to the right direction.
+Of course, needless to say, there is no worldwide standard, not even national nor city-wide, about how to plan and organize a city.
+Each place showcases its history and (unplanned) growth, leaving you first-comer in the middle of a street, with a map in a best-case scenario, and without knowing if you are pointing in the right direction.
 Here are some Merida tips to help you reach your destinations with ease.

 1. Streets are numbered

 Going from North to South street numbers are even, and odd from East to West.
-You will find most addresses by the main street and signaling its crossings; which use the conjuction “by = por”, and written as “x”.
+You will find most addresses by the main street and signaling its crossings; which use the conjunction “by = por”, and written as “x”.

 For example, the Peón Contreras theater is at Calle 60, x 57 and 59.

-2. Public transport within the city
+2. Bike (or walk) within the city

 Pro: Public transport is safe and connects you to any point in the city.
 Con: Bus routes, especially bus stops, are almost unpredictable.